 Architect: Johann Adam Breunig

-The university building is a very simple construction, marked only by the repeating pilasters on the exerior walls.
-This reflects the decline in importance that the university faced with the move to Mannheim, and it wouldn’t be until 1820 when it would see new life.
+The university building is straightforward, marked only by the repeating pilasters on the exterior walls.
+This reflects the decline in importance that the university faced with the move to Mannheim, and it was when Heidelberg came under the control of the Duchy of Baden in 1820 that it would see new life.

-By now it should be clear that with the move to Mannheim, the story of Heidelberg’s reconstruction comes to an end.
-The influence that the city would have on regional patterns of architecture is transmitted through its influence on the architecture of the new capital in Mannheim.
-Though not negligible, other sources of influence, particularly from France, would dominate the construction paradigms of the new capital.
+By now, it should be clear that with the move to Mannheim, the story of Heidelberg’s reconstruction ends.
+The city’s influence on regional patterns of architecture is transmitted through its influence on the architecture of the new capital in Mannheim.
+Though not negligible, other sources of influence, particularly from France, would dominate the construction paradigms of the new capital city.
 That Heidelberg would never attain the cultural and political influence it had during the Renaissance is perhaps all the better, as it would be Mannheim that consequently would bear the weight of destruction in WWII.

 Heidelberg Opening Hours